arshadrebin/ec2-to-asg-attachment/README.md

 Desired capacity = 0

-Desired capacity: Represents the initial capacity of the Auto Scaling group at the time of creation.
+Desired capacity represents the initial capacity of the Auto Scaling group at the time of creation.

 Minimum capacity = 0